Cardinal-Cryptography/bulletin-board-example/README.md

 ### Running frontend

-In `/frontend` directory, run `npm start`.
+In `/frontend` directory, run `export REACT_APP_PROVIDER_URL=ws://localhost:9944 && npm start`.
 This should open a new tab in your default browser that connects to your local chain.

 ### Working with polkadot.js wallet extension